-A copy of the Company's Corporate Governance Guidelines and Policies are available under the "Investors" section of the Company's website at www.dentsplysirona.com.
+A copy of the Company's Corporate Governance Guidelines and Policies are available on the Company's website at www.dentsplysirona.com under "Investors" - "Corporate Governance" - "Documents & Charters."

-The 2015 Merger
+The 2016 Merger

-Effective February 29, 2016, Sirona Dental Systems, Inc. ("Sirona") became a wholly owned subsidiary of DENTSPLY International Inc., pursuant to that certain Agreement and Plan of Merger, dated as of September 15, 2015 (the "Merger").
-Following the Merger, DENTSPLY International Inc. and Sirona commenced operation as a combined company under the name DENTSPLY SIRONA Inc.
+Effective February 29, 2016, Sirona Dental Systems, Inc. ("Sirona") became a wholly owned subsidiary of DENTSPLY International Inc. ("DENTSPLY"), pursuant to that certain Agreement and Plan of Merger, dated as of September 15, 2015 (the "Merger").
+Following the Merger, DENTSPLY and Sirona commenced operation as a combined company under the name DENTSPLY SIRONA Inc. Unless expressly stated otherwise herein, references throughout this Proxy Statement to "DENTSPLY SIRONA," the "Company," "we," "us," "our," or to the Company's board of directors or any of its board committees, directors, officers or employees, as applicable, shall refer to DENTSPLY for the time period prior to the effective date of the Merger and to DENTSPLY SIRONA Inc. for the time period following the effective date of the Merger.